Definition – What is Fielding Percentage?

-Fielding percentage is a baseball statistic used to put a fielder’s number of putouts and assists in comparison to the total number of opportunities they’ve had for putouts and assists.
+Fielding percentage puts a fielder’s number of putouts and assists in comparison to the total number of opportunities they’ve had for putouts and assists.

 It is intended to be a tool for measuring a fielder’s capability.

 Critics of fielding percentage note that the statistic can be misleading – fielders who work harder to get to the ball can have a higher percentage of errors (therefore a lower fielding percentage) while at the same time being more effective for their team as they have a higher total number put outs and assists.
 A hit that passes by a fielder does not reflect in their fielding percentage score, while one that they try for and get an error on does.